johnlago/ezShareToSleepHQ/README.md

 # Path where your CPAP data will be saved
 path = ~/Documents/CPAP_Data/SD_card

-# URL of the ezShare card's web UI.
+# URL of the ez Share card's web UI.
 If you don't know, leave this as is.
 url = http://192.168.4.1/dir?dir=A:

-# SSID of the ezShare card.
+# SSID of the ez Share card.
 If you don't know, leave this as is.
 ssid = ez Share

-# Wifi password of the ezShare card.
+# Wifi password of the ez Share card.
 If you don't know, leave this as is.
 psk = 88888888

 # Earliest date (YYYYMMDD) for data to be considered for transfer (this will override day_count if set).
 Comment or delete the following line to unset.